jwarwick/aoc_2021/day01/README.md

 In this example, there are 5 sums that are larger than the previous sum.

 Consider sums of a three-measurement sliding window.
 How many sums are larger than the previous sum?

+Your puzzle answer was 1575.

+Both parts of this puzzle are complete!
+They provide two gold stars: **